 - Female Gaze: The "Call Me Maybe" video idolizes a guy who can't even start a lawn mower, but damn if he doesn't something sentence a shirt off with his muscles.

-- Fun Size / Huge Guy, Tiny Girl: Carly Rae is rather short at 5'2".
+- Fun Size: Carly Rae is rather short at 5'2".
 Especially prominent when she stands next to tall guys like Flo Rida◊ and Adam Young◊ (aka Owl City), both of whom are over 6 foot tall.

 - Getting Crap Past the Radar: "Alice in Wonderland" gets "you taste just like chocolate" past the radar.

 - Hidden Depths: She has roadgeek tendencies.